 • OpenSSL (optional) You need this to build crypto, ssh and ssl libs.

 We recommend v1.1.1d or later.
-There are prebuilt available binaries, which you can just download and install, available here: URL: http://wiki.openssl.org/index.php/Binaries wxWidgets (optional) You need this to build wx and use gui's in debugger and observer.
+There are prebuilt available binaries, which you can just download and install, available here: URL: http://wiki.openssl.org/index.php/Binaries

+'''

 Install into C:/OpenSSL-Win64 (or C:/OpenSSL-Win32)

+'''